Wildlife Management Area General Regulations

 Waterfowl Hunting on WMAs

-Permits: WMAs with a “WF” after the name require either an Annual Small Game and Waterfowl permit; or a 1-Day Small Game and Waterfowl permit in addition to a regular hunting license and Waterfowl license.
-There are three exceptions: Lifetime Sportsman, Sportsman License holders and youths age 6–15 who are accompanied by an adult with a valid permit, do not need a permit.
-Nonresidents, however, must have either a WMA Small Game and Waterfowl Permit or 1-Day Small Game and Waterfowl Permit in addition to their license.
+Permits: WMAs with a “WF” after the name require either an Annual or 1-Day Small Game and Waterfowl Permit in addition to a regular hunting license and Waterfowl Supplemental.
+Lifetime Sportsman, Sportsman License holders and youths ages 6–15 who are accompanied by an adult with a valid permit, do not need a permit.
+Nonresidents, however, must have either a Annual or 1-Day WMA Small Game and Waterfowl Permit in addition to their license.

 Tier System: A designated waterfowl hunt location is a marked location (via physical stake or Global Positioning System [GPS] coordinates) established by the TWRA upon which a permanent blind may be constructed, depending on Tier designation as determined by TWRA, at Barkley Unit I, Big Sandy (including Gin Creek Unit), Camden Units I and II, Cheatham Lake, Gooch Unit A, Haynes Bottom, Old Hickory Units I and II, Tigrett, AEDC (Woods Reservoir), West Sandy, and Reelfoot.

-Tier 2 Blind Sites: Typically, Tier 2 permits will be valid for a two, three, or four-day hunt period.
-Hunters can apply through any TWRA license agent or at GoOutdoorsTennessee.com during three separate application periods (Early Segment Sept.
-27–Oct.
-17; Mid Segment Oct.
-25–Nov.
-14; Late Segment Nov.
-15–Dec.
-5).
+Tier 2 Blind Sites: Typically, Tier 2 permits will be valid for a two (2), three (3), or four (4) day hunt period.
 Tier 2 Locations shall have a permanent blind at the location built and maintained by the TWRA.
 The maximum hunt party size for Tier 2 Locations is eight (8) adults, but there is no maximum party size for youth hunters.
 However, youth hunters must be accompanied by an adult at least eighteen (18) years of age while hunting a Tier 2 Location.
 A Tier 2 Location permittee must be present any time a Tier 2 Location is hunted.
 No other individual may hunt a Tier 2 Location even if a permittee is not in the blind by the legal daily opening shooting time.
 No access is allowed until 4:00 a.m. on the day of the drawn hunt.
 Permittee(s) are responsible for removal of all decoys, litter, and trash on the last day of the hunt period.

 Tier 4 Locations: Tier 4 Locations may or may not have permanent blinds.
 Any permanent blinds at Tier 4 Locations are structures leftover from Tier 1 Sites that have become Tier 4 Locations because the successful applicant failed to construct a blind by the deadline.
 No person may construct new permanent blind structures at Tier 4 Locations.
 Temporary blinds may be used at Tier 4 Locations, but the blinds must be removed at the end of each day.
 Any temporary blinds and decoys must be removed from the area at the end of shooting each day.
 All temporary blinds must be within twenty-five (25) feet of designated stakes or GPS coordinates.
 No permit is required to hunt Tier 4 Locations, but the first person or party to the location before the legal daily opening shooting time has priority use (exclusive and uninterrupted use) of the location until the end of the shooting hours that day.
 Exclusive and uninterrupted use entitles the person or party to the right to exclude all others from the location, at the person’s or party’s option, except for law enforcement personnel engaged in the performance of their duties.
 The maximum hunt party size for Tier 4 Locations is eight (8) adults, but there is no maximum party size for youth hunters.
 However, youth hunters must be accompanied by an adult at least eighteen (18) years of age while hunting a Tier 4 Location.
 Any person or party hunting a Tier 4 Location is responsible for removal of all decoys, litter, and trash at the end of each day.